 The Art Program is distinguished by its small class sizes and a curriculum that strikes a balance between traditional art-making processes and cutting-edge technology.
 Spacious studios and ample equipment enhance hands-on experiences.

 Courses are conducted in over 70,000 square feet of professionally equipped and maintained space.
-The Fine Arts Building houses the graphic design and digital art studios, classrooms, the art education facility, an extensive image library, and departmental offices.
+The Fine Arts Building houses the graphic design and digital art studios, classrooms, the art education facility, and departmental offices.
 Studios for painting, photography, printmaking, papermaking, and drawing are located in historic Fairbanks Hall.
 The Fine Arts Annex houses ceramics and sculpture.